-“Chill, I’m not going to attack you again.”
-I said to a still tense Mr. Bentlen.
+“You can let go now, I’m not going to attack you again.”
+I said to a still tense Mr. Bentlen, he didn’t seem convinced.
+Can’t say I blame him.
 “I thought you were someone else.”
 I added, trying to explain my actions.

 “You shouldn’t have been fighting in the first place.”
 Mr. Bentlen said, bringing my attention back to him.

 “I know.”
 Was my only response.